andreasala98/NM4PIG/README.md

   (On-Off renderer: 'o', Flat renderer: 'f', Pointlight renderer: 'p', Path tracer: 'r').
 Default is 'r'
 - `--declare-float|-d ` : Override a variable value from the command line.
 The syntax is `--declare-float VAR:VALUE`

+⚠️ The following three parameters are advanced parameters.
+Change them only if you knwo what you are doing!
+A wrong settage of these parameters could cause the execution to be extremely long!

+- `--max-depth|-md <INT>` : max number of reflections for each ray.
+Default is 3
+- `--n-rays|-n <INT>` : number of rays sampled at each reflection.
+Default is 10
+- `--russian-roulette|-rr <INT>` : number of reflections beyond which the [Russian Roulette Algorithm](https://www.pbr-book.org/3ed-2018/Monte_Carlo_Integration/Russian_Roulette_and_Splitting) is used.
+Default is 2

 ### How to create input files

 Input files must be written according to specific syntactic rules.